CryptoGrampy/monero-dashboard/README.md

 - [ ] Clean up back end code / Electron main.ts... very messy
 - [ ] Add Typescript/ESlint/Prettier rules and clean up disabled rules
 - [ ] Improve back end Monerod state manager
+- [ ] Configure Github releases
+- [ ] Tests?

 ## Where to go from here
+- Monerod Custom Configs
 - Codebase is extremely messy and needs a lot of refactoring- especially for state-store and electron ipc handlers.
 It's currently cobbled together with duct tape.
+Also needs linting
 - Replace widget select with a horizontal scrollbar with widget icons/add buttons on each one, or ideally drag and drop onto dashboard
 - Include monerod/xmrig/p2pool binaries?
 - P2Pool mining capability